Loudest Common Denominator

 Loudest Common Denominator is a live album by American rock band Drowning Pool, and was recorded in San Diego.
 It was released on March 3, 2009.
 On February 4, 2009, Eleven Seven Music released a video on YouTube of the band revealing details of the album.
 These details included the album having acoustic versions of both "37 Stitches" and "Shame".
-On February 5, 2009, Drowning Pool announced on their official website the track listings of the album, and also revealed the cover of the album.
+On February 5, 2009, Drowning Pool announced on their official website the track listings of the album; they also revealed the cover of the album.